frien-emies/chess-game-be/README.md

 ### Installing and Creating the requirements.txt file
 Run the following command to create the requirements.txt file: `pip3 install -r requirements.txt`.

+## Using the Flask Command Shell
+To use the Flask Command Shell run `flask shell` from the command line.
+This will allow you to manipulate various elements of the application as detailed below.

+### Manipulating the Database with the Flask Command Shell
+The Flask Command Shell has numerous commands for manipulating the applications database.
+To do so you must first open the command shell from the command line by running `flask shell`.
+Following this you must import the database tables you wish to manipulate.
+The syntax for doing so follows conventional Python syntax for importing files.
+For instance, to import the database you would run the following line in the Flask Command Shell: `from app import db`.

+After importing the database, you will need to import your models to access the database tables.
+In this application the command to do so will look like this: `from app import Game`.
+This will import the applications Game model by specifying the Model class.

+You can exit the Flask Command Shell at any time by clicking the CMD + D keys at the same time.

+#### Dropping the Entire Database
+To drop all the tables in the database you can run the following command from the the Flask Command Shell: `db.drop_all()`.

+#### Creating the Entire Database
+To create all the tables in the database you can run the following command from the the Flask Command Shell: `db.create_all()`.
+This will create al lthe tables based on what models you have present in your application.

+#### Deleting All Records from A Table
+To delete all the records for a specific tablein the database, run the following commands: `db.session.query(table_name).delete()`.
+In this case table_name is the name of the class model `Game`.

+After running the above command commit the changes to the database: `db.session.commit()`.

 ## Endpoints and JSON Contract
 The Chess Game Backend API has x endpoints.